Instrument/InstrumentUtils_iOS/README.md

 }
 ```

+The returned `value` will be `nil` if the form is in an unset state.
 The `valueIsValid()` method shown above is pretty basic, it will return `false` on a bad email or a required field that was left blank.

-The returned `value` will be `nil` if the form is in an unset state.
+For more advance usage you may set a `delegate` on the component to respond to text changes.
 You can also peek at the form's `rawText` value and check whether `stateIsEmptyOrDefault()` if you need to.

 See the sample project for more details.